cubefs/cubefs/security/security-release-process.md

 #### Stepping Down

-Members may step down at any time and propose a replacement from existing active contributors of CubeFS.
+- Members may step down at any time and propose a replacement from existing active contributors of CubeFS.
+- Members may step down if they cannot fulfill their responsibilities.

+In such a case:A PR is required to move the person in question from the member list.
+The person in question must be mentioned in the body of the PR.
+The steering committee will review the proposal by majority votes.This acts as a final contact attempt so that they can provide their feedback.

 #### Responsibilities